 Gone are those days when a limited number of houses had natural stone as flooring, countertops, or bathroom tiles.
 Natural stone provides an attractive appearance to the home interior.
 Its various colors, textures, and designs attract everyone.
-As far as cleaning is concerned, natural stones require a timely cleaning and maintenance to be in their original looks.
+As far as cleaning is concerned, natural stones require timely cleaning and maintenance to be in their original looks.

 Natural Stone Cleaning And Maintenance Tips